herdissam/forumptprb-develop/README.md

 # forumptprb-develop
 Website for FPTPRB

-development of forumptprb using Django
+Development of forumptprb website using Django

 features:
 1. user registration